cdot/Squirrel/DEVELOPING.md

 # File structure

 The installation has subdirectories as follows:
+* `browser_tests` has browser tests (unsurprisingly)
+* `build` has webpack stuff
 * `css` contains style sheets
 * `html` has the html for the user interfaces, `html/dialogs.html` th html for all dialogs
 * `i18n` contains the master English `en.json`, `qqq.json` documentation, and any other contributed translations of the interface.
 * `images` contains images used by the game
-* `js` has all the source code
+* `src` has all the source code
 * `test` has all the unit tests and fixtures

 # Building

 The application will run in the browser simply by opening `index.html`.
-For release versions, use `npm run build <target-dir>` to build in a target directory e.g. `npm run build dist`.
+For release versions, use `npm run build` to build in a target directory e.g. `npm run build`.

 Code documentation is built using `npm run doc`.
 The documentation will be generated in the `doc` subdirectory.

 # Translations

-Squirrel incorporates support for translation of all user messages to languages other than English, using the (Wikimedia translation framework)[https://www.npmjs.com/package/@wikimedia/jquery.i18n].
+Squirrel incorporates support for translation of all user messages to languages other than English.

 Translations are simply mappings from the English string to the equivalent in the other language, using the symbols $1, $2 etc to indicate parameters